y-a-v-a/qr3k/README.md

 ## What is QR3K?

-QR3K (QR 3 Kilobytes) is a constraint-based game development challenge inspired by classic demoscene competitions and js1k contests.
+QR3K (QR 3 Kilobytes) is a constraint-based game development challenge inspired by classic [demoscene](https://en.wikipedia.org/wiki/Demoscene) competitions, [the5k](https://the5k.org/) and [js1k](https://js1k.com/) contests.
 The goal: create a complete, playable game that fits entirely within a single QR code.

 ## The Constraint